HiRSE

 In this context, the HiRSE concept (“Helmholtz Platform for Research Software Engineering”) sees the establishment of central activities in RSE and the targeted sustainable funding of strategically important codes by so-called Community Software Infrastructure (CSI) groups as mutually supportive aspects of a single entity.

-In a first “preparatory study”, HiRSE_PS will evaluate the core elements of the HiRSE concept and their interactions in practice over the funding period of two years.
-One work package deals with the operation of CSI groups, in particular also for young codes, and a second one with consulting and networking.
-The goal of the preparatory study is the further refinement of the concept, which can then be rolled out to the entire Research Field Information, or, if desired, to the entire Helmholtz Association with high prospects of success and high efficiency.
+In a first “preparatory study”, HiRSE_PS evaluated the core elements of the HiRSE concept and their interactions in practice over the funding period of three years.
+One work package dealt with the operation of CSI groups, in particular also for young codes, and a second one with consulting and networking.
+The goal of the preparatory study was the further refinement of the concept, which can then be rolled out to the entire Helmholtz Information, or, if desired, to the entire Helmholtz Association with high prospects of success and high efficiency.
+As of October 2024, HiRSE is now the (flexible) Joint Lab “Helmholtz Information - Research Software Engineering”, with an extended funded period until the end of 2027.

 Participating organisations